CNES/satboost/README.md

 The add-on has proved to reduce Page Load Time down to 30-50% on a real satellite access, mainly thanks to Web Boost.
 The plugin can be used on Linux, Windows and Android OS.
 The Linux and Windows versions include all the features while the Android version does not include the Youtube metrics.

+This plugin is a PoC (Proof of Concept) resulting from an R&D project.
+Check LICENSE.md for further information about the guarantees provided.

 ## Add-on Features